Trying and buying armour

 On completion of the course you will need to upgrade to full adult membership of the British Kendo Association.

 Club session fees

 Club session fees also become applicable from this point.

 - £10 per session OR

 - £20 per month if you attend a kendo session an average of once per week

 - £30 per month if you regularly attend more than one session per week

-Account details for setting up a standing order are available on our Facebook group, or by asking in the pub.
+Account details for setting up a standing order are available on our Facebook group, or by asking a coach.

 - replacement shinai (these are considered consumables and you should have several to hand, approximately £25-£40 depending on what you buy)